fivunlm/translation-checker/README.md

     usage: tchecker [-h] [--show-keys] base_dir language_files

 It looks all translation keys (akka {res:some_key}) on all html contained on *base_dir* and its subdirectories.
 Then it parses all keys contained on the *language file/s*.
-After done that it looks for all keys existing on translation files not present on each language file.
+After done that it looks for all keys existing on html files not present on each language file.

 It shows the result of the analysis as this: